binsi/petproject-minesweeper/README.md

 ```

 ## DSL
 "Domain Specific Languages (DSL) are super useful.
-They are languages that are focused on solving one specific problem really well, abstracting away details that get in the way of productivity or innovation."(https://medium.com/outsystems-engineering/domain-specific-language-prototyping-and-design-made-easy-9cec69d2d0fc)
+They are languages that are focused on solving one specific problem really well, abstracting away details that get in the way of productivity or innovation."(https://medium.com/outsystems-engineering/domain-specific-language-prototyping-and-design-made-easy-9cec69d2d0fc) <br />

+An Idea on how to utilize a DSL code snippet in my pet project would be to translate the player's terminal input e.g. `game.playMove(0, 0)` (to flip the next tile) with a shorter command to the input the code can actually resolve as the long version.
+This would mean, that the player can type in *0,0* and the input that is understood would be translated into *game.playMove(0, 0)*. <br />

+I have outlined the idea with a small code snippet which can be found in [src/dsl-userinput.js]().

 ## Functional Programming
 ## Logical Solver